Current West End Highlights

 This show is amazing, I was driven in on every secound waiting for more.
 Me... more

 I saw the show last Saturday and all I can say is wow.
 The children and teh... more

 We saw Matilda on October 25.
 It should have been a week or more into the s... more

-Please note: The term Cambridge Theatre as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Cambridge Theatre and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Cambridge Theatre and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Cambridge Theatre and/or Matilda The Musical as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Cambridge Theatre and/or Matilda The Musical and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Cambridge Theatre and/or Matilda The Musical and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.